conarwelsh/nettuts-laravel4-and-backbone/README.md

 ```

 If you take a look in our repositories, there are a few Exceptions that we are throwing, which are not native, nor do they belong to Laravel.
 Those are custom Exceptions that we are using to simplify our code.
 By using custom Exceptions, we are able to easily halt the progress of the application if certain conditions are met.
 For instance if a post is not found, we can just toss a NotFoundException, and the application will handle it accordingly, but not by showing a 500 error as usual, instead we are going to setup custom error handlers.
+You could alternatively use `App::abort(404)` or something along those lines, but I find that this method saves me many conditional statements and repeat code, as well as allowing me to adjust the implementation of error reporting in a single place very easily.

 First let's define the custom Exceptions.
 Create a file in your `app` folder called `errors.php`